lizTheDeveloper/curriculum-1/python/functional-programming/README.md

+description: Why is Python a functional language and how to take advantage of it.
 sections:
+  '0':
+    - functional-programming
+    - immutability
+    - arrays-i
+    - arrays-ii
+    - iterators
+    - comprehension
-  - 0
+    - generators

-description: Why is Python a functional language and how to take advantage of it.

-next:
-  - comp. sci.-data structures and algorithms

-prerequisites:
-  - python-core
+    - decorators